zodnrk/handout/handout.md

 # Git
 ## Further Reading
-For further reading about git,
+For further reading about Git,
 I recommend the book _Pro Git_.
 It's free, and can be found on [the Git website](https://git-scm.com/book/en/v2).
 If you're looking for something in video form,